Years ago, when the iPad first came out, I thought: “Who would ever want to carry a phone, a laptop, and a tablet?”

-Nowadays, people have several different devices, and they use every single one both for business tasks and personal tasks.
-Separating the two can be quite a challenge.
-You feel compelled to check your social media accounts during an office meeting, or you manage your email while out with your family.
+Nowadays, people have several devices for both business and personal tasks.
+It’s keeping the two separate, that’s the challenge.
+You feel compelled to check your social media accounts during an office meeting or you manage your email while out with your family.
 The lines between business and personal can become very blurred.

 This doesn’t always work out for everyone, but employees need to keep in mind that anything done on the device is the property of the company.
 If you send personal emails from a work address, the company has the right and ability to view those emails.
 Nothing you do on a company owned device should have the expectation of remaining private.

 When the device is privately owned, the employee should make an effort to separate their personal life from their work life.
-Logging into a browser with different profiles can help make this happen, or even keeping completely different profiles on the device itself can help you keep your private life from mixing with your work life.
+Logging into a browser with different profiles can help make this happen or even keeping completely different profiles on the device itself can help you keep your private life from mixing with your work life.

 When you are using a device at work, make sure the people around you know what you are up to, so there are no assumptions.
 If you need to pull out your phone during a meeting, let the rest of the meeting know why.
-Tell the room that you need to write down what what just said, or that you will email a person right away to ask a question that was posed during the meeting.
+Tell the room that you need to write down what just said, or that you will email a person right away to ask a question that was posed during the meeting.

 You can also be transparent by making it known what kind of meeting you are conducting.
 If you want a device free meeting, make sure it’s listed inside the meeting request.
-Employees are either required to leave their devices at their desk, or turn them in as they walk into the room.
+Employees are either required to leave their devices at their desk or turn them in as they walk into the room.

 The policy should include times and places personal devices may be used, if at all.
 It should also include reasonable response expectations such as, you should respond to all emails within 24 hours, unless on vacation.
 Also, if you will be headed on vacation, require an out of office response to be set up.

-Setting the expectation during the hiring process of how technology will be used at your company is essential to help employees understand the reasoning behind the policies, and help them be on board with them.
+Setting the expectation during the hiring process of how technology will be used at your company is essential to help employees understand the reasoning behind the policies and help them be on board with them.